galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 Apart from the slug, we also need to create a page template.
 When creating a page programmatically, Gatsby needs a React component that will define the structure of the page, given some context data.

-Create a directory at `src/templates`.
-Then, add this in a file named `src/templates/blog-post.js`.
+Create a new directory named `src/templates`.
+Then, add this in a file called `src/templates/blog-post.js`:

 ```jsx
 import React from "react"